rust-lang/rfcs/text/2442-simple-postfix-macros.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Should we define a means of creating postfix proc macros, or can we defer that?
-- Does evaluating `$self` create any other corner cases besides `stringify!`?
 - Is the desugaring of `&self` and `&mut self` correct?
 Is there another desugaring that would work better?
 What happens if the type is already a reference?

+# Future work

+- We may also want a means of creating postfix proc macros.